Æthelred the Unready: Æthelred's second reign 1014 to 1016

 Æthelred's oldest son Æthelstan died in June 1014.
 His will survives and the main beneficiary was his oldest surviving brother, the future King Edmund Ironside, who received estates and the sword of the famous Mercian king Offa. Æthelstan also made a bequest to Sigeferth, a leading north Midlands thegn and an opponent of Eadric Streona.
 The will suggests that Æthelred's elder sons were probably allied with a party opposed to Eadric.
 The principal magnates of the Five Boroughs, Sigeferth and his brother Morcar, had surrendered to Swein in 1013 and returned to their traditional allegiance when he died.
 In early 1015 Eadric had them murdered, almost certainly on the order of Æthelred, who seized their lands and confined Sigeferth's widow Ealdgyth in Malmesbury Abbey.
 The killings destabilised the restored regime and Williams describes them as "a serious error of judgement" by Æthelred.
 It was an attack on close friends of the æthelings and on key figures in the crown's fragile hold on northern England.
 Edmund promptly rescued Ealdgyth without the king's permission and married her.
 By September he had marched north, taken possession of the brothers' lands and accepted the submission of the people of the area.

 Edmund was now in revolt against his father, but the situation changed when Cnut reappeared and ravaged in Wessex. Æthelred was sick, but efforts were made to unite the English against the invasion.
 Eadric Streona raised an army in the south and Edmund in the north, but Eadric then defected with forty ships and Wessex submitted to Cnut.
-In December 1015 Edmund raised an army, but they refused to march without the support of the king and the Londoners.
+In December 1015 Edmund raised a new army, but they refused to march without the support of the king and the Londoners.
 Edmund raised another army after Christmas, and persuaded Æthelred to join them, but the suspicion between father and son was too great and Æthelred soon left, fearing treachery.
 Edmund then persuaded Uhtred of Northumbria to join him.
 They ravaged the territories loyal to Cnut, who retaliated by ravaging the north.
 When Uhtred's own lands were threatened, he submitted to Cnut, who executed him.
 Edmund had to abandon the north and joined his father in London, where Æthelred died on 23 April 1016.